||December 8, 2013|

-Economy Forward calls on COG to work with its partners to advance the following actions: (1) implement the TPB's Transportation Priorities Plan to produce sustainable funding strategies, (2) implement a plan to guide more efficient investments in the regionís Activity Centers, (3) address the mismatch between available jobs and a skilled workforce with new industry and labor market data , (4) develop a new brand that promotes the regionís economic diversity, and (5) work with senior Administration officials to identify an official to serve as a federal-regional liaison to improve partnership.
+Economy Forward calls on the Council of Governments to work with its partners to advance the following actions: (1) implement the TPB's Transportation Priorities Plan to produce sustainable funding strategies, (2) implement a plan to guide more efficient investments in the regionís Activity Centers, (3) address the mismatch between available jobs and a skilled workforce with new industry and labor market data , (4) develop a new brand that promotes the regionís economic diversity, and (5) work with senior Administration officials to identify an official to serve as a federal-regional liaison to improve partnership.

 Click here to visit the COG publications page and download the report.

 The Council of Governments strongly advocated against sequestration by reaching out directly to Congress, creating a special web site to share news and information, and inviting Brookings' Alice Rivlin to speak at the 2012 Annual Meeting on the impact of federal budget policy on metropolitan Washington.

 The COG Board held sessions with area economic development directors, industry leaders, and other experts as it examined the region’s economic outlook, competitive advantages, and barriers to success.
 The sessions informed COG's final report, Economy Forward.